konduto/php-sdk/README.md

 }
 ```

+For older versions of this library check the releases section.
+We strongly recommend using the latest version possible.

 ## Getting started

-When a customer makes a purchase on your e-commerce you must send to Konduto the order information so it can be analyzed.
-We perform a real-time analysis and return you a **recommendation** of what to do next and a **score**, a numeric confidence level about that order.
+When a customer makes a purchase on your e-commerce you should input the order information into Konduto's Orders API so it can be analyzed for fraud risk.
+The analysis happens in real-time and will return you a **recommendation** of what to do next and a **score**, a numeric confidence level about that order's risk.

-While most of the parameters that can be sent are optional we recommend you send all you can, because every data point matters for the analysis.
+While most of the parameters are optional we recommend you send most you can, because every data point matters for the analysis.
 The **billing address** and **credit card information** are specially important, though we understand there are cases where you don't have that information.

-### Use the Namespaces
+### Import Namespaces

 Import the following Namespaces: